The Thing (1982 film): Post-production

 Carpenter filmed multiple endings for The Thing, including a "happier" ending because editor Todd Ramsay thought that the bleak, nihilistic conclusion would not test well with audiences.
 In the alternate take, MacReady is rescued and given a blood test that proves he is not infected.
 Carpenter said that stylistically this ending would have been "cheesy".
 Editor Verna Fields was tasked with reworking the ending to add clarity and resolution.
 It was finally decided to create an entirely new scene, which omitted the suspicion of Childs being infected by removing him completely, leaving MacReady alone.
 This new ending tested only slightly better with audiences than the original, and the production team agreed to the studio's request to use it.
 It was set to go to print for theaters when the producers, Carpenter, and executive Helena Hacker decided that the film was better left with ambiguity instead of nothing at all.
 Carpenter gave his approval to restore the ambiguous ending, but a scream was inserted over the outpost explosion to posit the monster's death.
 Universal executive Sidney Sheinberg disliked the ending's nihilism and, according to Carpenter, said, "Think about how the audience will react if we see the [Thing] die with a giant orchestra playing".
-Carpenter later noted that both the original ending and the ending without Childs tested poorly with audiences, which he interpreted as the film simply not being heroic enough.
+Carpenter later noted that the original ending and the ending without Childs tested poorly with audiences, which he interpreted as the film simply not being heroic enough.